 - Page 558 (citing Phoebe Woodruff): “I would not give up the faith of true Mormonism if it cost me my life within one hour from the time I am writing this, for I know of a surety that it is the work of God.”

 In the second volume for the series that was printed in 2020 (Saints: No Unhallowed Hand (1846-1893), Salt Lake City, UT: The Church of Jesus Christ of Latter-day Saints, 2018), there are not as many references to these nicknames.
 It appears Nelson’s edict has affected the history books.
 Yet, as the first volume attests, the terms were regularly used by church leaders and others throughout church history, as documented in the first history book.

 President Russell M. Nelson’s 2018 edict prohibited the use of “Mormon,” “LDS,” and “Mormonism” by the church and members.
 He has made it very clear that using these nicknames should be considered offensive to God.
 Banning these terms now doesn’t explain why the church used these “offensive” terms throughout its history.
 If these terms offend God post-2018, should they not have offended God pre-2018?

-Based on an April 1990 conference talk, Nelson knew about the problem in at least a quarter century before, but other church leaders—including President Gordon B. Hinckley—did not take his advice seriously.
+Based on his April 1990 conference talk, Nelson knew about the problem at least a quarter century before, but other church leaders—including President Gordon B. Hinckley—did not take his advice seriously.
 Will the church ever repent for using these substitute terms throughout its history?
 This is highly doubtful.
 And will the church back away from prohibiting these terms once Nelson passes away?
 Only time will tell.